The Historic Masonic, Odd Fellows, and City Cemeteries

 by Paula Bosse

-Many of those buried there were important Dallasites, from mayors and politicians, to pioneer businessmen, to doctors and judges, to others whose names are now part of everyday life (Harwood, Ervay, Akard, Crowdus, Browder, Marsalis, etc.).
-Over the years, cemetery land had been encroached upon — by the Santa Fe railroad, for one — and graves had been unceremoniously destroyed.
-As the city grew and this land (which was once beyond the city limits) became more and more valuable for developers, many of the graves were moved — but many remained.
-For decades the city of Dallas was petitioned by civic leaders to officially protect, beautify, and maintain this land.
-It wasn’t really until the construction of the convention center in the mid-1950s that these plans began to really take shape.
-The Jewish Cemetery was relocated, and several of the graves from the Masonic and Odd Fellows cemeteries were moved.
-Those that remained are now part of the Pioneer Park Cemetery at Pioneer Plaza.
+The oldest grave markers dated to the 1850s.
+Many of those buried there were important Dallasites: mayors, politicians, pioneer businessmen, doctors, and judges — many of the markers bore names which are now part of everyday life in Dallas (names such as Harwood, Ervay, Akard, Crowdus, Browder, Marsalis, etc.).
+Over the years, cemetery land had been encroached upon bit by bit (by the Santa Fe railroad, for one) causing many graves to be unceremoniously destroyed.
+As the city grew and this land (which was once beyond the city limits) became more and more valuable for developers, many of the graves were moved and the remains relocated to other cemeteries.
+But many remained, and there was concern that the land was being neglected.
+For decades, the city of Dallas was petitioned by civic leaders to officially protect, beautify, and maintain this land.
+It wasn’t really until the construction of the convention center in the 1950s that these plans began to take shape.
+Remaining graves and markers are now part of the Pioneer Park Cemetery at Pioneer Plaza.

 The photo at the top of this post shows the grave of W. C. C. Akard (1826-1870).
-(Incidentally, according to a 1939 DMN article, he apparently pronounced his name “Ay-kard” rather than “ACK-erd” as we do today.)
-Caption: “Sycamore street was renamed Akard street in honor of W. C. C. Akard, one of Dallas’ pioneer merchants.”
+(Incidentally, according to a 1939 Dallas Morning News article, he apparently pronounced his name “Ay-kard” rather than “ACK-erd” as we do today.)
+The photos below show the run-down Masonic-Odd Fellows cemetery in the 1920s.

 Below are a few extreme close-ups from aerial photographs by Lloyd M. Long (from the Edwin J. Foscue Map Library, Southern Methodist University — links to the original full photos can be found beneath each image).
 Cemetery markers are visible in these photos taken from the west.